 ** Some insurance providers don’t ask you to get a prescription from your because when you select the pump online, the vendor will inform your insurance, and your insurance will then request the prescription from your doctor.**

 If your insurance provider does ask you to get a breast pump prescription from your doctor,

-You can wait until your next prenatal appointment with your OB, or if they allow you to walk into the doctor’s office without an appointment, then you can do that instead.
+You can wait until your next prenatal appointment with your OB, or if they allow you to walk into the doctor’s office without an appointment, then you can do that as well.

 I had to walk in one day and ask my doctor if they could give me a prescription because I was about 37-38 weeks pregnant, and I was worried I wouldn’t get my pump before my baby arrived.